RuABraun/RuABraun.github.io/_posts/2022-06-26-ASR-Toolkits.md

 Supervisions available: 16028
 ```

 You can also do all this via code of course.
+An example, this:
-Here an example, this converts from a kaldi style datadir to a recording and supervision set (lhotse constructs), creates a CutSet (equivalent to a set of utterances), extracts features and outputs a manifest (lhotse's data format):
+1. Converts from a kaldi style datadir to a recording and supervision set (lhotse constructs)
+2. Creates a CutSet object
+3. Trims the recordings to when the supervisions (transcripts) are (the utterance transcripts have timestamps associated) (now equivalent to a set of utterances)
+4. Extracts features
+5. Writes a manifest to a file (lhotse's data format on disk):
 ```
 recording_set, supervision_set, _ = load_kaldi_data_dir(kdata, 16000, num_jobs=4)
 cuts = CutSet.from_manifests(recordings=recording_set, supervisions=supervision_set)
+cuts = cuts.trim_to_supervisions()
 cuts = cuts.compute_and_store_features(Fbank(), storage_path=outf + '-feats', num_jobs=6, storage_type=LilcomChunkyWriter)
 cuts.to_file(outf + '.jsonl.gz')
 ```